 Repair: Repairing items was quite common up until the late 80s early 90s.
 If your TV or other appliances were broken you’d take it to someone to repair.
-These days most people will just throw it away and get a new one as some appliances are impossible to repair.
-It’s important to repair the items that can be repaired as simply replacing them just adds to the landfill and waste management problem we currently have.
+Most people will just throw it away and get a new one as some appliances are impossible to repair.
+It’s important to repair the items that can be repaired.
+Simply replacing them just adds to the landfill and waste management problem we currently have.

-Rot: This is particularly important to reduce food waste as food waste that ends up in landfill will struggle to rot naturally because of the way landfills are packed and managed.
+Rot: This is particularly important to reduce food waste.
+Food waste that ends up in landfill will struggle to rot naturally because of the way landfills are packed.
 Or in many cases, it will get incinerated.
 You can also rot brown waste such as cardboard etc.

 For a full list of compostable items see our post “what is compostable“.
-Note that some local authorities offer curbside compost bins, please check with them what you can put in your bin as it will usually not include brown materials such as cardboard.
+Note that some local authorities offer curbside compost bins.
+Please check with your council as to what you can put in your bin.
+Most curbside compost bins will not allow brown materials such as cardboard.

 Recycle: If you’ve not been able to discard of items using any of the above-mentioned options, recycling is listed last with reason.
 It is the last resort option as the process is notoriously ineffective.
-Plastic is one of the most under recycled items as most countries sell their plastic waste to third world countries where regulation is hard to enforce.
+Plastic is one of the most under recycled items.
+Most countries sell their plastic waste to third world countries where regulation is hard to enforce.

 Why Should We Reduce, Reuse, Recycle?

-As mentioned earlier in the post, many of our items that are intended to be recycled will end up in the ocean or will be burned in communities within the third world without much care for the health of local people.
+As mentioned earlier, many of our items that are intended for recycling will end up in the ocean.
+Other items will be burned in communities within the third world without much care for the health of local people.
 This is because most first world countries sell their recycling to third world countries such as Indonesia, India and China.

 Although China is no longer accepting the volumes they have previously, other countries are filling the gap without being able to cope with the volume.
 Many plastics are also not financially viable to recycle so it will be discarded by recycling companies.

-Marine life and sea birds are eating the plastics that end up in the ocean or on the shore.
-But they can’t digest the plastic so will inevitably starve to death because their stomachs don’t have any space for food anymore, it’s filled with non-digestible plastic.
+Marine life and sea birds are eating the plastics end up in the ocean or on the shore.
+They can’t digest the plastic so will inevitably starve to death because their stomachs don’t have any space for food.
+It’s filled with non-digestible plastic.

-Scientists have recently discovered tiny micro and nano plastics in the arctic ice, far away from industrial operations which means it travelled there via the ocean and rain/snow clouds.
+Scientists have discovered tiny micro and nano plastics in the arctic ice.
+These particles are far away from industrial operations which means it travelled there via the ocean and rain/snow clouds.
 It is a global problem.

 There has also been a recent discovery that plastic is collecting in our bodies and organs.
-Scientists are currently unsure how it will affect our health but in all fairness, I don’t see how it can not affect us negatively.
+Scientists are currently unsure of how it will affect our health.
+But in all fairness, I don’t see how it can not affect us negatively.
 Plastic is made from all kinds of nasty chemicals including BPA, a substance that disrupts hormone function.
-BPA in small doses might be safe, but we are exposed to so much plastic daily that the accumulated risk can be problematic.
+BPA in small doses might be safe.
+But we are exposed to so much plastic daily that the accumulated risk can be problematic.
 Companies have started to develop plastics without BPA, but the substituted ingredients aren’t necessarily safer.